Skip to main content

 sudo nano /etc/postgresql/16/main/postgresql.conf

-3. Set the values of the parameters:
+3. Set the parameter values:

 wal_level = replica